 Yes!
 Many sellers will even let you spend a night in the thing before you buy (just make sure to ask for this before you sign the paperwork).
 This is an awesome way to test out everything from the size and layout to the amenities and features on board.

-Conclusion on the best small RVs for touring the U.S.
+Conclusion on the best small RVs for full-time living

-The mobile lifestyle is quickly growing in popularity, and for good reason.
+The RV lifestyle is quickly growing in popularity, and for good reason.
 People are overwhelmed by modern life, and are finding sanctuary in getting back to their roots.

-Life on the road means getting back to the basics in every way, from downsizing your closet to spending less time on screens and more time in conversations.
+Life on the road in a small RV means getting back to the basics in every way, from downsizing your closet to spending less time on screens and more time in conversations.